Satisfactory Academic Progress Policy for Graduate & Law Students

 Financial Aid Appeal Process

-Minimum Satisfactory Academic Progress Standards for Graduate/Professional Students:
+Minimum Satisfactory Academic Progress Standards for Graduate/Law Students:

 - Maintain the required GPA.